Kento555/Capstone-Project-Group2-App/README.md

   - DynamoDB databases, Lambda function, Eventbridge for storing data
   - ECR repositories for storing container images

-The infrastructure is automated using GitHub Actions and Terraform code
+The infrastructure is automated using GitHub Actions and Terraform code.

 ## Building and Pulling Images from ECR